Discovery Grants (individual) program

 Self-identification information

-In the application, you will be asked to provide consent for NSERC to potentially use your self-identification information to improve equity and diversity in funding decisions.
-Note: All self-identification information, including the consent, is not accessible to, nor shared with, external reviewers and/or committee members.
+In the application, you will be asked to provide consent for NSERC to potentially use your self-identification information to improve equity, diversity and inclusivity in funding decisions.
+All self-identification information, including the consent, is not accessible to, nor shared with, external reviewers and/or committee members.
+The self-identification questionnaire should be reviewed and updated, if required, every time you apply to the program.

-For more information, refer to the This link will take you to another Web site Frequently asked questions about the self-identification questionnaire.
+For more information, refer to the Frequently asked questions about the self-identification questionnaire.

 Whom should I contact for help?